quantum-engineering-polito/CourseNotes/content/Qubit Electronics/03_Circuit QED/Circuit QED.md

 We will not describe in detail this apparatus, we will just limit ourself in describing some of the main important facts.

 A Fabry Perot cavity (FPC) is a cavity created between two semi-reflective mirrors.
-A light beam can be transmitted across a FPC only if the frequency is "close" to a multiple of the resonant frequency of the cavity $\omega_r$, that depends on its geometry.
+A light beam can be transmitted across a FPC only if ==the frequency is "close" to a multiple of the resonant frequency of the cavity $\omega_r$==, that depends on its geometry.

 The transmitted intensity across the FPC follows a behavieour similar to this:
 ![[Introduction.png]]